Yazz220/nunflix/memory-bank/progress.md

 *   **Fixed Hydration Error:** Removed nested `<a>` tags in `ContentCard.tsx` to resolve hydration errors on category pages.
 *   **DMCA Resilience Enhancement:** Modified `supabase/functions/fallback-scraper/index.ts` to be optional, controlled by an `ENABLE_FALLBACK_SCRAPER` environment variable.
 Added `deno.json` to the scraper function for correct Deno environment configuration.
 *   **CI/CD Pipeline:** (Completed) Created `.github/workflows/ci.yml` for automated linting, building, and Vercel deployment on `main` branch pushes and pull requests.
-*   **User Profile Functionality:** Implemented a `ProfilePage` component (`src/components/ProfilePage/ProfilePage.tsx`) and integrated it into `src/pages/profile.tsx`.
+*   **User Profile Functionality:** (Completed) Implemented a `ProfilePage` component (`src/components/ProfilePage/ProfilePage.tsx`) and integrated it into `src/pages/profile.tsx`.
 Refactored the profile update logic to use the `/api/v1/profile/me` endpoint, improving security and maintainability.
+Implemented API routes for settings, history, favorites, and watchlist, and applied database migrations for user settings.
 *   **Provider Logos on Home Page:** Updated `Carousel.tsx` to accept a `logoUrl` prop and `index.tsx` to pass TMDB image paths for provider logos, ensuring they display correctly.
 Removed `filter: brightness(0) invert(1)` from `Carousel.module.css` to prevent white logos from disappearing on dark backgrounds.
+*   **ESLint Errors:** Fixed all ESLint errors to ensure a passing CI/CD pipeline.

 ## What's Left to Build (from PROJECT_SUMMARY.md)

-*   **DMCA Resilience:** Implement optional fallback scraping (already partially done with `fallback-scraper` function).
-*   **CI/CD & Deployment:** (Completed) Create a workflow that lints/tests on PRs and auto-deploys main.
-*   **User Profiles:** (Completed) Add user profiles.
+*   All major features are complete.

 ## Current Status

+The application is stable with a passing CI/CD pipeline.
 The core streaming application is functional with robust data handling, security, and DMCA resilience features.
-The primary remaining tasks involve further enhancing DMCA resilience, setting up automated deployment, and implementing user profiles.
-The home page and watch page have been significantly improved.
+The user profile functionality is now complete.
+The application is ready for launch.

 ## Known Issues